-Manufacturing work for products such as food, rubber, plastic, furniture and machinery caused 111 deaths between 2011-16.
+Manufacturing work for products such as food, rubber, plastic, furniture and machinery caused 111 deaths between 2011-16, and usually takes place in warehouses.
 With a workplace injury rate of 2.4%, operating dangerous machinery or being struck by falling objects causes a number of injuries and deaths within the industry.

 4) Lorry Driving

 After falling from height, cars and lorries are among the biggest causes of workplace deaths.
 Weighing up to 44 tons, a heavy goods vehicle (HGV) has the potential to be responsible for a considerable amount of damage if the driver loses control.
 Lorry driving was responsible for 38 deaths between 2011 and 2016, a number of these deaths were actually caused by other moving vehicles on the road.

 When behind the wheel, ensure that you are aware of the speed limits.
 For HGVs, drive even slower to avoid any surprise turnings or stops that the weight of your vehicle may not be able to account for.

 Driving a large vehicle can also inhibit your ability to see.
 By signalling your movements, and assessing your surroundings properly before doing anything, you can avoid harming yourself and others.
 Visit our road traffic accident claims page for more information on how you could claim.

 Scaffolding is one of the most dangerous jobs in the country, and falling or injuries sustained by falling account for 29% of all workplace deaths.